 I decided on City Express for my first night in Puerto Vallarta.
 The hotel is on the airport side, or the east side of the main road, Mexico Hwy 200.
 It was perfect for what I needed that night, just getting into town.
 City Express is a chain of Mexican hotels geared more towards the business traveler.
 The hotel was reasonably priced and exceptionally clean.
 From my room facing the bay, I was even able to see the cruise ships come into the marina.

-City Express is just a quick ride from the airport or bus station and about a fifteen minute ride to downtown.
-It’s a practical area if you have a car because most hotels in this area have free parking available onsite.
+City Express is just a quick ride from the airport or bus station and about a ten minute ride to downtown.
+It’s a practical area for travelers that have a car because most hotels in this area have free parking available onsite.

 The Marina area around the airport is best for:

 - travelers needing a room for a night

 - someone exploring the region and areas north